PKBeam/shawzin-song-converter/README.md

 ```
 ## Input
 The input file is expected to follow a specific format.
-Some test files are provided in the repository as an example.
+Some example files are provided in the repository (under the `Examples/` folder).

 ### Scale
 The first line of the input file should consist of an integer from 1-8 inclusive representing the scale to use.